PraveenRaja42/Tiny-Stories-GPT/README.md

-# GPT-from-scratch
+# GPT-TinyStories-PyTorch
-A from scratch implementation of a GPT language model, trained on the TinyStories dataset with GPT-2 tokeniser.
+A PyTorch re-implementation of GPT (Generative Pre-trained Transformer), trained on the TinyStories dataset with GPT-2 tokeniser.
 The goal of this project is to show how a small language model can still generate creative and coherent text in English.

 ## Requirements
 - Python 3.8+